 Multimode MIR Bare Fiber

-A multimode ZrF4 patch cable can be used to propagate MIR light into a sample chamber for gas-phase spectroscopy.
-Our Optical Spectrum Analyzers provide detection over 350 nm to 12.0 µm (i.e., down to 833 cm-1).
+Multimode MIR fibers are ideal for gas phase spectroscopy.
+Above, light from a ZrF4 patch cable is coupled into a sample chamber.
+Our Optical Spectrum Analyzers operate from 350 nm to 12.0 µm (i.e., down to 833 cm-1).

 Click to Enlarge